alibaverkahraman/sapui5/readme.md

-# kantarUyg
+# Kantar APP

-Insert the purpose of this project and some interesting infos here

-## Credits

-This project has been generated with 💙 and [easy-ui5](https://github.com/SAP)
+Example of kantar application with sapui5